Unirep/Unirep/packages/docs/docs/getting-started/ts-js.md

 After an epoch ends, the user will perform [user state transition](protocol/user-state-transition.md) to finalize the state in the previous epoch, and use a new state to receive more data in a new epoch.

-The user state transition proof must be built by the user because only the user holds the semaphore identity secret key.
+The user state transition proof must be built by the user because only the user holds the Semaphore identity secret key.

 ### User generates user state transition proof